San Francisco Emergency Dentist

 When you have pain, a fractured tooth, or another oral health concern that can’t wait, you need access to an effective, high-quality, 24 hour dentist.

-San Francisco patients choose Skoulas DDS because of our specialization in aesthetic dentistry and our ability to schedule appointments in a timely manner.
+San Francisco and Embarcadero patients choose Skoulas DDS because of our specialization in aesthetic dentistry and our ability to schedule appointments in a timely manner.
 With our cloud-based communication system, Dr. Skoulas is available even outside of office hours.
 Resolving your discomfort and helping you recover quickly are priorities for us.

 What Do 24 Hour Dentists Do?